ML/AI, CV

 ## TODO: Crop it or resize the background to be the right size (450x660)

-## TODO: Mask the cropped background so that the pizza area is blocked
+## TODO: Mask the cropped background so that the hand area is blocked

 # Hint mask the opposite area of the previous image